 - 1.5 oz. parsley fresh, minced

-- 2 tablespoon extra virgin olive oil
+- 2 tbsp extra virgin olive oil

-- 2 tablespoon lemon juice fresh
+- 2 tbsp lemon juice fresh

-- ¼ teaspoon salt plus more to taste
+- ¼ tsp salt plus more to taste

 Instructions

 - Cut each cucumber into quarters lengthwise.
-Then dice into ½-inch chunks.
+Then dice into 1/2-inch chunks.

 - Dice the tomato into pieces that are the same size as the cucumber chunks.